Explore Charm City!

 - Broadway Pier

-Federal Hill: A short walk from the hotel, Federal Hill is named for the prominent hill that provides a panoramic view of Baltimore City.
+Federal Hill: A 15-20 minute walk from the hotel, Federal Hill is named for the prominent hill that provides a panoramic view of Baltimore City.
 Given its name in 1789 after it served as the ending point for a parade celebrating the ratification of the new “Federal” Constitution of the country, today the area is one of the most important cultural centers in Baltimore.
 Some of the main attractions include:

 - Fort McHenry - the inspiration for the America's national anthem